dashed/probe/README.md

 ## FAQ

-### WTF is minitrue?
+### WTF is prolefeed?

- `minitrue`, otherwise known as the Ministry of Truth, is an organization in George Orwell's novel, *Nineteen Eighty-Four*, that manages propaganda within a region called Oceania.

-Prolefeed is any deliberately superficial literature, movies and music that were produced to keep the "proles" (i.e., proletariat) content and to prevent them from becoming too knowledgeable.
+Prolefeed is a Newspeak term in the novel *Nineteen Eighty-Four* written by George Orwell.
+It is any deliberately superficial literature, movies and music that were produced to keep the "proles" (i.e., proletariat) content and to prevent them from becoming too knowledgeable.

 The proles are analogous to React Components.